-- 13.1 The operator of a campground shall provide the Development Officer with a development permit application and a site plan of the campground, identifying any buildings, uses of land, and the location of all roadways and trailer coach or tent campsites with dimensions and recreation areas.
-The addition or rearrangement of campsites, the construction or moving of buildings, the material change in use of portions of land, or the filling or clearing of land shall also be included in the application, if applicable. - 13.2 A campground shall have within its boundaries a buffer area abutting the boundary of not less than 4.5 m, which shall contain no buildings. - 13.3 No portion of any campsite shall be located within a roadway or required buffer area. - 13.4 Noise control measures may be required and may include the use of berms, natural barriers and screens. - 13.5 Each campsite shall have direct and convenient access and egress to a developed roadway, which are not located in any required buffer areas. - 13.6 The number of access points to the campground shall be limited to control the interference with neighbouring uses and traffic flow. - 13.7 Access points shall be designed to accommodate two-way traffic and shall provide a clear unobstructed view for traffic.
-They shall also be able to accommodate emergency response vehicles. - 13.8 Each campsite shall be large enough to allow for each trailer coach to be located at least 4.5m from any other trailer coach and no portion of the campsite shall be located closer than 4.5m from the site boundary. - 13.9 The space provided for roadways within a campground shall be at least 7.5 m in width.
-No portion of any campsite, other use or structure shall be located in any roadway.
+- A) The operator of a campground shall provide the Development Officer with a development permit application and a site plan of the campground, identifying any buildings, uses of land, location of all roadways and campsites with dimensions, and recreation areas.
+The addition or rearrangement of campsites, the construction or moving of buildings, the material change in use of portions of land, or the filling or clearing of land shall also be included in the application, if applicable. - B) A campground shall have within its boundaries a buffer area abutting the boundary of not less than 4.5 m, which shall contain no buildings. - C) No portion of any campsite shall be located within a roadway or required buffer area. - D) Noise control measures may be required and may include the use of berms, natural barriers and screens.

-- 13.10 The roadway system shall be sensitive to the topography and site characteristics and may need to be signed to avoid confusion. - 13.11 A campground may include uses such as storage areas for the campground, toilet and laundry areas, recreational area or small commercial stores designed to meet the needs of the occupants of the campsites, and one single detached dwelling for the accommodation of the operator which shall be included in the application and site plan. - 13.12 The Public Health Act, and associated regulations, shall be complied with in respect to all operations and development of the campground. - 13.13 There shall be a water source suitable for public consumption at the campground. - 13.14 There shall be suitable utilities, sewage disposal systems and facilities for the campground. - 13.15 The development will not be in conflict with adjacent uses or uses currently on site. - 13.16 There shall be a minimum distance separation of 305m (1000 ft) between any campground and the boundary of a multi-parcel residential subdivision or intensive livestock operation. - 13.17 Any changes or amendments to an existing campground or plans shall require development permit approval.
+- E) Each campsite shall have direct and convenient access and egress to a developed roadway, which are not located in any required buffer areas. - F) The number of access points to the campground shall be limited to control the interference with neighbouring uses and traffic flow. - G) Access points shall be designed to accommodate two-way traffic and shall provide a clear unobstructed view for traffic.
+They shall also be able to accommodate emergency response vehicles. - H) Each campsite shall be large enough to allow for a separation of at least 4.5m from any other campsite and no portion of the campsite shall be located closer than 4.5m from the site boundary. - The space provided for roadways within a campground shall be at least 7.5 m in width.
+No portion of any campsite, other use or structure shall be located in any roadway. - J) The roadway system shall be sensitive to the topography and site characteristics and may need to be signed to avoid confusion. - K) A campground may include uses such as storage areas for the campground, toilet and laundry areas, recreational area or small commercial stores designed to meet the needs of the occupants of the campsites, and one single detached dwelling for the accommodation of the operator which shall be included in the application and site plan. - L) The Public Health Act, and associated regulations, shall be complied with in respect to all operations and development of the campground. - M) There shall be a water source suitable for public consumption at the campground. - N) There shall be suitable utilities, sewage disposal systems and facilities for the campground. - O) The development will not be in conflict with adjacent uses or uses currently on site. - P) There shall be a minimum distance separation of 305m (1000 ft) between any campground and the boundary of an AR subdivision or intensive livestock operation. - Q) Any changes or amendments to an existing campground or plans shall require development permit approval.
 This includes the addition or rearrangement of campsites, the construction or moving of buildings, the material change in use of portions of land, or the filling or clearing of land and the operator shall submit for approval an amended plan incorporating the changes.

-14 Solid and Liquid Waste Management and Disposal Facilities
+14) Solid and Liquid Waste Management and Disposal Facilities